 Understanding your problem is critical to solving it.
-No matter how awesome your idea may seem, if it does not solve a problem, it will struggle to become financially viable.
+No matter how awesome your idea may seem, if it does not solve a problem, it’s not going to sell.

-Below are 30 questions/challenges I pose to people to help them identify the problem to their solution/idea.
+Below are 29 questions/challenges I pose to people to help them identify the problem to their solution idea.
 Completing these questions will help you understand the following:

 - The difference between your customer and user, if one exists

 - The cost of the problem to your customer and/or user

 - The scope of the problem (market size)

 Complete these 29 questions in order to understand your problem and market opportunity.